-During the current COVID-19 pandemic many pregnant women are feeling anxious about their own health and that of their unborn or newborn baby.
+Being pregnant during the COVID-19 pandemic has made many people anxious about their own health and that of their unborn or newborn baby.
 Here is some information to help you through this time.

 Continue to have regular check-ups

 Keep getting regular check-ups during your pregnancy, to monitor the health of yourself and your baby.
-Talk to your lead maternity carer (LMC) as to how this will be done at different levels.
-They may recommend less frequent visits if you and your baby are healthy, or they might be able to offer telehealth consultations (video call) for some of your appointments.
+Talk to your LMC as to how this will be done at different levels.
+They may recommend less frequent visits if you and your baby are healthy, or they might be able to offer telehealth consultations (by video call) for some of your appointments.
 Read more about telehealth.

-All pregnant women should be vaccinated for the flu and whooping cough (pertussis) because the risk of these is just as high as ever.
+If you are pregnant, you should get vaccinated against the flu and whooping cough (pertussis) because the risk of these is just as high as ever.
 Getting vaccinated during pregnancy protects you and your newborn baby against these serious infections.

-Also, although these vaccinations won't protect you against COVID-19, they will help reduce hospital admissions.
-If there are fewer people in the community ill with these infections, this puts less pressure on health resources needed to care for people with COVID-19.
-Read more about COVID-19 and immunisations and pregnancy and immunisations.
+Although these vaccinations won't protect you against COVID-19, they help reduce hospital admissions if there is a COVID-19 community outbreak.
+If there are fewer people in the community with these infections, it puts less pressure on health resources needed to care for people with COVID-19.
+Read more about pregnancy and immunisations.

 Breastfeed your baby

-Continue to practise good hand and cough hygiene.
-Wash your hands before and after touching your baby and routinely clean and disinfect surfaces you have touched.
+Wash your hands before and after touching your baby, and routinely clean and disinfect surfaces you have touched.
 You can express breast milk, following good hygiene practices.

-Because COVID-19 is a new disease, information about its effects on pregnancy and breastfeeding are still evolving.
-There is much information on the internet, but not all sources are credible.
+Because COVID-19 is a new disease, information about its effects on pregnancy and breastfeeding is still evolving.
+There is much information on the internet, but not all sources are reliable.

 The following are trustworthy organisations that are constantly reviewing the current situation and updating their websites with information about pregnancy, delivery and breastfeeding during the COVID-19 pandemic.
-If you have any questions, it is best to talk to your midwife.
+If you have any questions, talk to your midwife.

-- COVID-19 - Breastfeeding advice for pregnant women, or those who have recently given birth Ministry of Health, New Zealand
+- COVID-19 – breastfeeding advice for pregnant women, or those who have recently given birth Ministry of Health, NZ